 Women’s Programs

-Our women’s courses include Basic R.A.D.
-(Rape Aggression Defense), Advanced R.A.D. and Aerosol/Keychain.
-Basic R.A.D. is one of our most popular courses.
-Individual course descriptions are available or you can click here to see schedule and register.
+Our women’s courses include Women’s Basic R.A.D.
+(Rape Aggression Defense) and Women’s Advanced R.A.D.
+Women’s Basic R.A.D. is one of our most popular courses.
+Individual course descriptions are available.
+View the schedule and register.

 Non-Gender Specific Programs

-Our gender-inclusive course is open to all and designed to provide participants with information, tactics, and considerations which may be useful for various types of confrontational encounters.
+Our Basic Self Defense course is open to all and designed to provide participants with information, tactics, and considerations which may be useful for various types of confrontational encounters.
 The program is approximately 13 hours in length.
 Attendees will learn de-escalation and physical self-defense techniques while also increasing awareness of aggressive behavior and ways to implement bystander intervention.
-Click here to see the course schedule and register.
+View the course schedule and register.

 General Safety Overview